 One regular occurrence when dieting is that the scale won’t move, no matter what you do, but do not leap into feeling like a failure.

-Instead, give yourself credit for not adding pound, and the alone is a triumph.
-Only if you don’t se any huge over a few months, then that is the time to reavaluate your diet and exercise plan.
+Instead, give yourself credit for not adding pounds, and the alone is a triumph.
+Only if you don’t see any huge improvement over a few months, then that is the time to re-evaluate your diet and exercise plan.

 One simple trick is to pretend it is not you who has slipped but a friend and how would you treat them in that case?
-It is very unlikely you would be as harsh and critical with them as you are being with yourself so that yourself as well as you would some one else.
+It is very unlikely you would be as harsh and critical with them as you are being with yourself so remember to be as kind as you can and ease up on the judgement.

 Find your fun

 Exercise is not my favourite word, but something I consider fun that helps me move is in a different category altogether.
-There is no doubt that regular movement or exercise speeds up your metabolism and helps with weight loss but you don’t have to be a gym bunny to make that happen.
+For me, that means dance of any kind and there is no doubt that regular movement or exercise speeds up your metabolism and helps with weight loss but you don’t have to be a gym bunny to make that happen.

 What do you like?
 Walking, swimming, gardening, dancing all help you stay fitter and lose weight so choose the one you most enjoy and repeat, like a regular prescription.

 If you know you need a little help, explore your options.
 Check if your weight is down to oestrogen dominance from hormone imbalance, a not too healthy diet regime or just not enough exercise.